 Alongside outstanding and lasting talents such as Jean M. Auel, Stephen King, Mary Stewart and Elizabeth George, we have discovered a host of exciting new authors such as Jodi Picoult, Sophie Hannah, Chris Cleave, Jasper Fforde and David Nicholls, author of One Day.
 In 2011 we also welcomed John Grisham to Hodder.

 We have published big non-fiction names such as Sir Ranulph Fiennes, Clarissa Dickson Wright, James Bowen and Street Cat Bob, Hans Rosling and Michael Caine.
 Our cookery and lifestyle list includes Gordon Ramsay, Gino D’Acampo and Deliciously Ella, while our non-fiction list covers many areas including biography, memoir, sport, humour, health, lifestyle and cookery and is home to the million-copy bestselling The Power of Now.

 Our crime and thriller list boasts some of the best writers in the genre with the likes of John Connolly, Stephen Leather, Erin Kelly, Antonia Hodgson and Peter Robinson, while our fiction publishing continues to expand with authors such as Holly Bourne, Becky Chambers and Laini Taylor.
 Literary list Sceptre is proud to publish prize-winning authors such as David Mitchell, Andrew Miller, Siri Hustvedt and Anne Griffin.

 We constantly re-evaluate our understanding of readers to find new areas of the market and to bring readers the books they want, the way they want them, and are proud to have been the home of modern publishing since 1868.

-Download our latest catalogue here: Hodder & Stoughton Autumn Catalogue 2019.
+Download our latest catalogue here: Hodder & Stoughton Spring 2020 Catalogue.